matt.jpg

 In 2007, he published his first graphic novel, The Homeless Channel.
 The story about a television executive attempting to start a 24-hour cable network for the homeless was nominated for an Eisner award.

 Since then, Matt accepted a teaching position at California College of the Arts where he helped expand the undergraduate comics curriculum and founded CCA's MFA in Comics program in 2013.
-After chairing the graduate program from 2013-2022, Matt guided the creation of CCA’s new BFA in Comics curriculum and serves as chair for the undergraduate cartoonists.
+After chairing the graduate program from 2013-2022, Matt founded and Chaired CCA’s BFA in Comics program.
+He now serves as the college's Assistant Provost of Faculty and Academic Development

 Professional projects include serving as Guest Editor of the SF Weekly Comics Issue and the launch of the inaugural San Francisco Comics Festival.
 His comics and writing have appeared in publications such as Barron's Writing and Illustrating the Graphic Novel, Sonoma Magazine, PMLA, and Keywords for Comics Studies published by NYU Press.
 In 2016, Matt collaborated with the open education platform, Kadenze, to bring a free, online comics course to over 10,000 students from 81 different countries around the world.